ScatterHQ/machinist/doc/basics.rst

 Receiving Inputs
 ----------------

-Having created a state machine it is now possible to deliver inputs to it.
+Having created a state machine, we can now deliver inputs to it.
 The simplest way to do this is to pass input symbols to the :py:attr:`receive` method:

 .. testcode:: turnstile